Franklin and Armfield Office

 The Franklin and Armfield Office, which houses the Freedom House Museum, is a historic commercial building in Alexandria, Virginia (until 1846, the District of Columbia).
 Built c.
 1810–1820, it was first used as a private residence before being converted to the offices of the largest slave trading firm in the United States, started in 1828 by Isaac Franklin and John Armfield.
-Ship manifests from the National Archives indicate that at least 5,000 slaves were trafficked through the office.
+Ship manifests from the National Archives indicate that at least 5,000 slaves were trafficked through the office and its now-demolished slave pens.

 The building at 1315 Duke Street is located just west of Alexandria's Old Town.
-Its exterior, which was renovated in a vernacular Empire style after the building was subdivided into apartments, was restored to its original, Federal appearance in 2025.
+Its exterior, which was renovated in a vernacular Empire style after the building was subdivided into apartments, was restored to its original Federal appearance in 2025.

 The building was designated a National Historic Landmark in 1978, and has also been designated a Virginia Historic Landmark.
 The building was formerly owned by the Northern Virginia Urban League, which used the building for offices and a museum.
 The City of Alexandria purchased the building in March 2020 and reopened it as a museum in June 2022.